Government & Politics

 The focus of the MSc Government and Politics is on governance.
 Government affects our day-to-day lives.
 It affects the food we eat, the healthcare we receive and the taxes we pay.
 Modern-day governance occurs at many levels: local, regional, national, European and international.

-To provide an understanding of contemporary governments, the MSc in Government and Politics examines issues such as developments in democratic theory, regulatory reform and international relations.
-It also examines contemporary policy debates at a range of levels, looking at political reform in the Irish context, the changing dynamics of European governance as well as the challenges faced by democracy and the protection/advancement of human rights in the twenty-first century.
+To provide an understanding of contemporary governments we examine issues such as developments in democratic theory, regulatory reform and international relations.
+We also examines contemporary policy debates at a range of levels, looking at political reform in the Irish context, the changing dynamics of European governance as well as the challenges faced by democracy and the protection/advancement of human rights in the twenty-first century.

-The MSc Government and Politics is oriented towards vocational skills training, through coursework, and the opportunity to undertake a work placement.
-The work placement is one of the unique selling points of this master's programme and is unlike any other postgraduate offerings from other universities.
-We have a dedicated placement officer who sources an internship tailored to each individual students' specific interests.
+Our MSc programme is uniquely oriented toward vocational skills training, through coursework, and the option to undertake either a work-based dissertation (Work Placement) or a research-based dissertation.
+We have a dedicated placement officer who sources an internship tailored to each individual student's specific interests.
 In the majority of cases these internships are paid, although this cannot be guaranteed.
-The placement offering builds on the success of this scheme at the undergraduate and postgraduate level in other programmes offered by the Department of Government and Politics, which has been a pioneer in offering internships for students of political science.
+The work placement offering builds on the success of this scheme at the undergraduate and postgraduate level in other programmes offered by the Department of Government and Politics, which has been a pioneer in offering internships for students of political science.
 These placements are located in a wide variety of policy organisations, such as the Irish parliament, the Scottish parliament, the Office of the President, the Central Bank and Ervia, in which students will be able to utilise the knowledge learned on the programme and learn invaluable vocational and practical skills.

 The MSc in Government is suitable for graduates of social science, arts, commerce, law or related disciplines.